aarondwi/aarondwi.github.io/README.md

 ## About

-This is a compilations of my thinkings, learnings, lessons, and my PoV to others' blogs, incidents, experiences, etc Mostly about database, distributed systems, application integrity, application performance and/or scalability, etc.
+This is a compilations of my thinkings, learnings, lessons, and my PoV to others' blogs, incidents, experiences, etc regarding database, distributed systems, application integrity, application performance and/or scalability, etc.

 This is not intended to be a really comprehensive list/blogs, but instead just simple notes that are easy to share.

 ## Table of Contents